-In order to seek an exemption from disqualification contact Teresa Roper, at troper@usef.org or 859-225-6915 or submit an Exemption Request Form to USEF found at safesport.usef.org.
+In order to seek an exemption from disqualification contact Sonja S. Keating, USEF General Counsel, at safesport@usef.org or 859-225-2045 or submit an Exemption Request Form to USEF found at safesport.usef.org.

 g.
-Frequency of Background Checks
+Frequency of Criminal Background Checks